 Provision of Easy to Understand Billing Statements and Invoices

-Lastly, a clear explanation of the charges, a business is responsible for paying, must always be included.
-There has to be a description of the rendered services or the details of the unsettled debts and then of course the amount owed and the payment due date has to be included.
+Lastly, a clear explanation of charges which a business is responsible for paying must always be included.
+There has to be a description of the rendered services or the details of the unsettled debts, and then, of course, the amount owed and the payment due date has to be included.

 - What is to be done after 30 or 60 days?
 It is suggested to send payment reminders and make collection calls at all of these intervals.
 Then once, for over 60 or 90 days an account is delinquent as dependent on your collection approach and A/R management policies, it is highly recommended to outsource the debt to a 3rd party commercial collection agency.
 If you continue to take the same actions over and over for a longer period of time, it will usually go against you.

 No Hesitation in Offering Payment Plans

-Obviously you would always like to collect on time and in full, your accounts receivable.
-But in today’s still-lagging economy, with bad debt on the ascendancy, likely you will need to be a little flexible in context to payment arrangements.
+Obviously, you would always like to collect timely and full payments.
+But in today’s still-lagging economy, with bad debt on the ascendancy, you will likely need to be a little flexible in context to payment arrangements.
 The businesses ought to be given the option to settle their accounts in weekly or monthly recompenses if they are struggling to pay in full all at once.